Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 Using the Disease Angle

-You may be thinking, “I want to be a health writer, not a disease writer.”
+You may be thinking, “I want to be a medical writer, not a disease writer.”
 Well, guess what?
 Being healthy means being free from diseases.
-So, you can start by exploring the diseases to write about a particular aspect of health.
+So, you can start by exploring the diseases to write about a particular aspect of medical health.

 They post up-to-date topics written in layperson-friendly language so everyone can understand the contents.
 After you know more about the disease areas, pick one or two that interest you.

 Personal experience is another way to explore disease areas.
 Maybe you or someone you know had or suffers from a particular disease.
 You can then research it to see if it’s something you’d like to write about.
-Sometimes things near and dear to you can give that extra motivation to write.
+Sometimes things near and dear to you can give that extra motivation to write medical content.

 Once you choose one or two disease areas as your sub-niches, build your expertise by understanding their nuts and bolts.
 Look for information on who gets the disease, what causes it, what treatment options are available, and how to prevent it.
 Be on the lookout for new news by subscribing to RSS channels specific to those areas.